Cue tile (configuration)

 3. Select Cue tile.

-4. On the header, enter the cue tile name that will be used to identify it in CMS.
+4. On the header, enter the cue tile name that will be used to identify it in the backoffice.

 5. On the General tab, fill in general settings as follows:

-• Title - Specifies the title of the cue tile that will be displayed on the page.
+• Title - Specifies the title that will be displayed in the header of the created page or page element.

-• Subtitle - Specifies the subtitle of the cue tile that will be displayed on the page under the title.
+• Subtitle - Specifies the subtitle that will be displayed in the header of the created page or page element.

-• Hide element - This setting hides the cue tile from the dashboard.
-It can be configured per member group.
-In the layout block page settings, on the General tab, in the Hide element setting, select one or several member groups, for which this layout block will be hidden.
-Alternatively, you can select the ~All~ check box to hide it for all member groups (without the necessity to select every member group's check box) or select the Hide element check box to have all member groups selected at once.
+4. Hide element - Specifies that the element will be hidden for specific member groups.
+Select one or several member groups, for which this layout block element will be hidden.
+Alternatively, you can select the ~All~ checkbox to hide it for all member groups (without the necessity to select every member group's checkbox) or select the Hide element checkbox to have all member groups selected at once.

-• Content-from page - Specifies the portal page that will be displayed instead of the created page.
-The path on the address bar will be that of the original page.
-Use this setting only if you want to redirect the member to another existing portal page.
-For cue tiles, this setting is not mandatory.
+6. Content-from page - Specifies the page the content of which will be displayed instead of the content of this page when this page is opened via a direct link.
+The URL in the address bar will remain that of the original page.
+For a page element, filling in this setting is not required.

-• Redirect-to page - Specifies the portal page that will be displayed instead of the created page.
-The path on the address bar will be that of the target page.
-Use this setting only if you want to redirect the member to another existing portal page.
-For cue tiles, this setting is not mandatory.
+7. Redirect-to page - Specifies the page that will be displayed instead of this page when this page is opened via a direct link.
+The URL in the address bar will be that of the target page.
+For a page element, filling in this setting is not required.

 6. On the Data source tab, specify the portal entity that will be used as data source for this cue tile as well as necessary filter.
 If the source of data is external, portal integration must be set up and configured with the corresponding external system.

-• To add an individual filter, select the icon, select Filters, and the configure filter settings:
+1. To add an individual filter, select Add content, select Filters, and the configure filter settings:

 • Field – Specifies the field from the source entity the value of which will be used to filter records on the page.